 Pupils belong to a tutor group of on average 29 pupils in the same year.
 They are looked after by a teacher acting as their tutor.
 When grouping children we consider their need for helpful friendships as well as their educational needs.
 The tutor is the key person in the life of a pupil providing counselling, guidance, discipline, communication and administration for the group.
 Pupils usually remain with the same tutor throughout the whole of their Corbet career.
 This enhances the support that the tutor can give your child.
 Parents with any kind of queries should make first contact with the tutor.

-Tutor groups enjoy many activities together like involvement in charity interests, and participation in sporting or other whole school events.
+Tutor groups enjoy many activities together like involvement in charity interests, and participation in sporting or other whole school events and weekly wellbeing activities.